mohammedsanaved/ProductApp/Readme.md

 This is a **React Native** application that allows users to **add, view, edit, and delete products**.
 The app integrates with the **FakeStore API** to fetch and manage product data.

+**Note:** The FakeStore API does not persist changes made using POST, PUT, or DELETE requests.
+Any modifications will not be saved on the server.

 ## Features

 - **Product Listing**: Fetch and display products from the API.